 In March 2003, organizers in fifty-nine countries launched The Lysistrata Project: A Theatrical Act of Dissent.
 The event, which included 1,029 readings of Aristophanes’ famed antiwar comedy, was held on the cusp of the US invasion of Iraq, to protest the Bush administration’s plans for unilateral aggression.
 I was privileged to be a part of one of the many Boston readings organized by Pilgrim Theatre’s Susan Thompson and Kim Mancuso at the Cyclorama, and I still recall the enthusiasm of those involved.
 The possibility that art could make a difference in the course of worldly events impassioned the many groups who organized the readings; even if our dissent did not ultimately steer the country away from violence, we were sure that we stood on the right side of history, knowing that ours was at least one response to the impending war.

 Even still, I should admit here that I do not like Aristophanes’ Lysistrata.
 Written and performed ca. 411 BCE during the Peloponnesian War, it is about women who hold out on having sex with their husbands in exchange for peace, as if that is all they have to bargain with.
 Lysistrata is a play that is often relegated to college campuses during times of peace, thanks to the large cast of women.
-However, on the cusp of war, it often resurfaces in the professional theater.
+However, on the cusp of war, it often resurfaces in the professional theatre.
 In 2002, the American Repertory Theatre in Cambridge staged a large production starring Cherry Jones, which in retrospect, became sandwiched between the post 9/11 invasions of Afghanistan in 2001 and Iraq in 2003.
 If Lysistrata is the woman we go to before war begins to remind us of the horrors that war will bring, then Homer is our go-to man to remind us of the aftermath of war, on society and on our soldiers.
 In the last four years, Homer’s heroes and victims have been featured on Boston stages, some originating in New York, which reimagine Homer’s Troy including: Trojan Barbie (ART, 2009), Ajax (ART, 2011), Ajax (Theater of War at BU, 2011), These Seven Sicknesses (Suffolk University, 2012), The Penelopiad (BU School of Theatre, 2013), Trojan Women (ArtsEmerson, 2013), and An Iliad (ArtsEmerson, 2013).

-Homer’s epic, the Iliad, has become the standard-bearer for the theater’s understanding of war and its aftermath.
+Homer’s epic, the Iliad, has become the standard-bearer for the theatre's understanding of war and its aftermath.
 The playwrights Aeschylus, Sophocles, and Euripides all borrowed and adapted characters from Homer’s epic to engage with the Persian and Peloponnesian wars in their Athenian tragedies.
 Shakespeare did it in Troilus and Cressida and Marlowe gave a nod to the cause of the war (Helen) in Doctor Faustus with the infamous line, “Was this the face that launched a thousand ships?”
-It could be argued that every playwright who grapples with representing war on stage writes in the shadow of Homer’s Troy since the intersection of theater and war begins with that war.
+It could be argued that every playwright who grapples with representing war on stage writes in the shadow of Homer’s Troy since the intersection of theatre and war begins with that war.
 Recent scholarship even suggests that the battle in the Iliad itself functions as a kind of performance space, which might be why adaptations are so attractive to playwrights.
 In her recent book, Homer’s Trojan Theater, Jenny Strauss Clay reminds us of the importance of seeing and frames the field of battle in the Iliad as a kind of performance space for a divine audience.
 Clay designates the space of war—the battlefield—as a staging area that includes “exits and entrances,” as well as divine audience members for some of the greatest performances ever seen in war by heroes like Hector, Ajax, and Achilles.

-In the contemporary theater, we can find many examples of productions that reimagine and repurpose classical plays already adapted from Homer’s Trojan heroes and victims.
+In the contemporary theatre, we can find many examples of productions that reimagine and repurpose classical plays already adapted from Homer’s Trojan heroes and victims.
 Adaptations of classical Greek adaptations of Homer allow for modern voices to speak about contemporary wars on stage while drawing from the archetypes of the hero and the victim in war.
 To reimagine Homer is to affirm that war is not just a circumstance of history, but ubiquitous to humanity.

 Ajax, especially, has been getting a lot of stage time.
 This tragic suicidal hero has been reborn in the past few years at the same time that the suicide rate of returning soldiers of Iraq and Afghanistan has increased at an alarming rate.
 In the Iliad, Ajax is compared to an ox and a wall (or shield), while in Shakespeare’s Troilus and Cressida, Ajax is a buffoon who “wears his wit in his belly and his guts in his head.”
 However, in Sophocles’ version, Ajax becomes an articulate tragic figure who chooses to commit suicide to escape the shame of his behavior against his own army—the only suicide in the extant Athenian tragedies.
 Ajax, reimagined by both Sarah Benson from Soho Rep at the ART and the NY-based Theater of War in a series of staged readings in Boston, has, in the last few years, become a poster boy for modern-day soldiers with PTSD.
 Contemporary adaptations of Sophocles’ Ajax reheroize him in order to make meaning out of a soldier’s suicide.